 Fires harming California's efforts to curb climate change

 POLLOCK PINES, Calif.
-(AP) — Record-setting blazes raging across Northern California are wiping out forests that are central to plans to reduce carbon emissions and are testing projects designed to protect communities from wildfires, the state’s top fire official said Wednesday, hours before a fast-moving new blaze erupted.
+(AP) — Record-setting blazes raging across Northern California are wiping out forests central to plans to reduce carbon emissions and testing projects designed to protect communities, the state’s top fire official said Wednesday, hours before a fast-moving new blaze erupted.

 Fires that are “exceedingly resistant to control” in drought-sapped vegetation are on pace to exceed the amount of land burned last year — the most in modern history — and having broader effects, said Thom Porter, chief of the California Department of Forestry and Fire Protection.

-What started as a grass fire Wednesday afternoon swiftly blew up to threaten the city of Clearlake, spurred by winds up to 30 miles per hour (48 kilometers per hour).
-The sheriff warned there was an “IMMEDIATE threat to life and property" in the city about 80 miles north of San Francisco.
+Hours after Porter spoke, a grass fire spurred by winds up to 30 mph (48 kilometers per hour) swiftly burned dozens of homes, forced the evacuation of schools and threatened the city of Clearlake about 80 miles north of San Francisco.

-Television images showed rows of destroyed homes on at least two blocks as crews doused water on burning houses nearby.
+Rows of homes were destroyed on at least two blocks and television footage showed crews dousing burning homes with water.
 Children were rushed out of an elementary school as a field across the street burned.
-Authorities reported the fire at 1 p.m. and within an hour dozens of homes had burned.

-Lake County Sheriff Brian Martin told KGO-TV that some people have been reluctant to leave.
+Lake County Sheriff Brian Martin issued a warning of “immediate threat to life and property."

 The largest current fire in the West, known as the Dixie Fire, is the first to have burned from east to west across the spine of California, where the Sierra Nevada and Cascade mountains meet, the state's fire chief said.

-It was also one of several massive fires that have destroyed areas of the timber belt the state was counting on to store carbon dioxide to meet its climate initiative goals.
+It was also one of several massive fires that have destroyed areas of the timber belt that serve as a centerpiece of the state's climate reduction plan because trees can store carbon dioxide.

 “We are seeing generational destruction of forests because of what these fires are doing,” Porter said.
 “This is going to take a long time to come back from.”

-Fires mostly across the northern part of the state continued to threaten thousands of homes, force new evacuations and led Pacific Gas & Electric to cut power to tens of thousands of customers to prevent utility equipment from sparking fires amid strong winds.

-One of the most recent infernos, the Caldor Fire, continued to grow explosively southwest of Lake Tahoe, covering 84 square miles (217 square kilometers) after ravaging Grizzly Flats, a community of about 1,200.
+Although the Dixie Fire is only a third contained and remains a threat, dozens of fire engines and crews were transferred Wednesday to fight the Caldor Fire, which exploded in size southwest of Lake Tahoe and ravaged Grizzly Flats, a community of about 1,200.
+It covered 84 square miles (217 square kilometers).

 Dozens of homes burned, according to officials, but tallies were incomplete.
-Those who viewed the aftermath saw few homes standing in the forest.
-Lone chimneys rose from the ashes, rows of chairs were all that remained of a church and burned out husks of cars littered the landscape.
+Those who viewed the aftermath saw few homes standing.
+Lone chimneys rose from the ashes, little more than rows of chairs remained of a church and the burned out husks of cars littered the landscape.

 Chris Sheean said the dream home he bought six weeks ago near the elementary school went up in smoke.
 He felt lucky he and his wife, cats and dog got out safely hours before the flames arrived.